panique/php-sass-watcher/README.md

    PHPStorm users can run the script by right-clicking the file and selecting "Run php-sass-watcher.php".
 4. To stop the script, stop/restart your Apache/Nginx/etc. or press the red "stop process button in PHPStorm.

+*Please note: Some IDEs / code editors don't show new/updated files instantly.
+Refresh/reload the files/folders to see the changes.*

 ## The parameters:

 ```php